SciML/ModelingToolkit.jl/docs/src/IR.md

 Additionally, the core compilation process of ModelingToolkit IR is `build_function`.
-`build_function` takes an operation or an `AbstractArray` of operations and generates a compile-able version of the model for numerical solvers.
+`build_function` takes an operation or an `AbstractArray` of operations and generates a compilable version of the model for numerical solvers.

 ```@docs
 build_function